yegor256/blog/_posts/2015/nov/2015-11-03-chatbot-better-than-ui-for-microservice.md

 You hear an announcement that order number 15 is ready.
 You go there, collect the food, return to your table, and enjoy.

-The point is that there is **no cute lady** involved anymore.
+The point is that there is **no waitperson** involved anymore.
 There is no server.
 There are two parties communicating with the board &mdash; you and the kitchen.
 The kitchen is our microservice, but it's not a server anymore.